01395 642 065

 ‘I do FitPAWS sessions with my dogs, Kai, Nala and Nero (you can see them in action above), to keep them fit in between dryland sled races - we love it!

-‘You should seek support from a qualified and experienced dog pilates instructor before you begin.
-Search for canine pilates classes locally to you or ask your trainer for recommendations
+‘You should seek support from a qualified and experienced dog pilates or canine fitness instructor before you begin.
+Search for classes locally to you or ask your trainer for recommendations